kworq/storyblok-space-cloner/README.md

 node --import ./esm-loader.mjs app.ts

 ## Plugins
-- These are Storyblok plugins of the field type.
-Not really related to the main cloning features, but perhaps usefull to some.
+In the plugins folder, there are Storyblok packages.
+These are field type plugins for Storyblok's visual UI.
+Not related to the main cloning features, but perhaps usefull to some.
 We will continue to add more of them.

 ## License